LIQUOR CODE AMENDMENTS

 Among the laws and rules included is R 436.1319 of the Michigan Administrative Code, which generally prohibits cooperative advertising (as, for instance, advertising jointly funded by a wholesaler and a retailer, among other examples).
 The bill would remove this rule from the curriculum requirements and instead include section 610d of the code, which also prohibits cooperative advertising, with the same prohibitions and exceptions.

-The bill would also rescind R 436.1319 of the Michigan Administrative Code.
+The bill would also rescind the rule (R 436.1319 of the Michigan Administrative Code).

 House Bill 5349 would amend provisions concerning the assignment of brand extensions by a beer manufacturer to a wholesaler.